axieinfinity/bridge-v2/README.md

 }
 ```

-Bridge will trigger the function `StoreMainchainWithdrawCallback` in `RoninListener`
+The bridge will trigger the function `StoreMainchainWithdrawCallback` in `RoninListener`

 #### Example
-For example, the contract `Hello` on Ronin have an event called `Welcome`, the bridge will listen this event
+For example, the contract `Hello` on Ronin has an event called `Welcome`, the bridge will listen to this event
-and submit it to Ethereum by calling the method `SubmitFromRonin` of `HelloEth` contract.
+and submit it to Ethereum by calling the method `SubmitFromRonin` of the `HelloEth` contract.
 ```json5
 {
   "MainchainWithdrewSubscription": {